News

 Inspections in 2019 led to Valero’s penalty after unreported emissions were discovered from a hydrogen system that regulators say contained “harmful compounds” that violated regulations.
 The substances included benzene, xylene, and other compounds that the state recognizes as causing cancer, reproductive issues, and other health problems.

-Regulators estimate that 8,400 tons of organic compounds were emitted—which they calculated as more than 360 times the legal limit.
+Regulators estimated that 8,400 tons of organic compounds were emitted—which they calculated as more than 360 times the legal limit.
 Investigators also found a failure to install abatement equipment and to maintain existing equipment.

 The payment resolves all complaints, and Valero is ordered to reconfigure facility infrastructure and train staff about air quality regulations.